terryma/snoocore/listings.md

 Gives back a list of the stickied children and the non-stickied children (does not separate them out).

+### `slice.empty`

+Boolean determining if a slice returned no results.
+The value is true when `slice.allChildren` is empty and false otherwise.
+Useful for determining the end of a listing.

 ### `slice.count`

 The count of the number of children that have loaded for this slice.
 If the listing limit is 25 (the default), the first slice will have a count of `0`, the next slice will have a count of `25` and so on. `slice.count` does _not_ take into consideration stickied children.